Brief History of Mt. Spokane State Park

 - 1929 H. Cowles, Jr. donates 640 acres of land to the park.

-- 1935 CCC sets up camp on Beauty Mountain to improve the road and construct other facilities.
+- 1934 Civilian Conservation Corps sets up camp for 200 young unemployed men on Beauty Mtn. to improve the roads and construct other facilities.

 - 1939 The Spokane Chapter of the Conservation League buys 320 acres for the